 Google deletes false Google Docs from the Marketplace and it loses access to all compromised accounts.

 Here is how it worked.
 The attack moved through all stages of cyber attack intrusion but thanks to the users massive response that attracted Google’s attention, in about an hour the application was neutralized and the Command & Control stage stopped working.

 What Should You Do?

 For those who were compromised in the Gmail phishing 2017 and those who may be compromised in future, remember these obligatory security precautions:

 Step 1.
-We believe that the first step is obvious for you: if you was unfortunate to become a victim of a Google phishing attack of May, 2017 or any future attack that may occur, change your Google password immediately.
+We believe that the first step is obvious for you: if you were unfortunate to become a victim of a Google phishing attack of May, 2017 or any future attack that may occur, change your Google password immediately.

 Step 4.
 You can never be assured that as a result of a phishing attack, only one malicious application was connected to your account.
-Moreover, sometimes Google does not respond as fast as it did this time and does not delete a malicious app from Google Marketplace immediately.
+Moreover, sometimes Google does not respond as fast as it did this time and does not delete a malicious app from Google G Suite Marketplace immediately.
 Until the hacker’s applications appear on the Marketplace (and here was the vivid example of the Marketplace low entry control level), you will never know whether noone of your employees has given them access to your sensitive corporate data.

 Step 5.
 Check all suspicious applications holding a low security level.
 Inspect what kind of application it is, read what kind of access it has, and decide if access should be removed from the risky application by adding it to the blacklist.

 Third-party apps provide Google users with a wide range of the advantages but inevitably new security vulnerabilities come alongside the benefits.
 Don’t put your valuable information at risk, protect your enterprise data it before the disaster occurs.
 Try